Head Full of Honey (2018 film): Production

 An American remake of Til Schweiger's film Head Full of Honey was announced in March 2018, with Schweiger directing.
 Nick Nolte was cast in the leading role, which Michael Douglas was initially sought for.
 Matt Dillon and Emily Mortimer will star as his son and daughter-in-law respectively.
 Jacqueline Bisset joined the cast in April.

 Filming had commenced by June in Germany.
-German state film funding spent $5.17 millionUS on this film; the funding was conditional on a release in Germany.
+German state film funding spent 5.17 million US dollars on this film; the funding was conditional on a release in Germany.

 Reception

 Box office

 During the first two weeks, the film grossed US$65,000 in German movie theatres.
 On the second weekend, only 155 persons watched Head Full of Honey.
 In contrast, the 2014 version was the most successful film in German movie theaters that year, with over seven million viewers over the entire run time.